 Grape Expectations Coral Bells

 ‘Grape Expectations’ will stand out from the other coral bells when its brilliant maroon-purple new leaf with dark veins appears at the start of the season.
-A compact, the erect hill is formed by the broad, dense and resilient, somewhat hairy leaves of ‘Blackberry Ice,’ as contrasted to the wide-spreading shape of the same plant.
+A compact, erect hill is formed by the broad, dense, resilient, somewhat hairy leaves of ‘Blackberry Ice,’ as contrasted to the wide-spreading shape of the same plant.

 A dazzling metallic covering appears as heat rises and gradually fades to a deep purple hue in the autumn.
 During the middle of the summer, milky white blossoms bloom on deep purple stalks.

 This plant is a cross between the two Heuchera villosa varieties.
-In comparison to all other species, H. villosa is a hardy, late-blooming form that is more tolerant to hot and humid summers.
+Compared to all other species, H. villosa is a hardy, late-blooming form more tolerant to hot and humid summers.
 The southern United States is home to H. villosa.

 Heuchera Velvet Night